Om-Saraykar/GDG-Task/README.md

 # GDG - RBU Chapter Website

 Welcome to the GDG - RBU Chapter website!
-This dynamic platform serves as a hub for tech enthusiasts at RCOEM, aiming to empower students through community engagement and access to Google developer technologies.
+This dynamic platform serves as a hub for tech enthusiasts at RBU, aiming to empower students through community engagement and access to Google developer technologies.

 ## Table of Contents